pedroarraes/quarkus-crud-postgres/README.md

 select * from person;

 # How to create a CRUD application using Quarkus Native + PostgreSQL Database

-This smart start demostrates how to use a PostgreSQL Database to create a quarkus native cloud application.
-This project uses Quarkus, the Supersonic Subatomic Java Framework.
-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+This smart start demonstrates the utilization of a PostgreSQL Database for creating a Quarkus native cloud application.
+The project leverages Quarkus, a high-performance Java framework known as the Supersonic Subatomic Java Framework.
+To explore further details about Quarkus, please visit its official website: https://quarkus.io/."

 ## Requeriments
 * OpenJDK 17